-This summer, Mayor Durkan created the Equitable Communities Task Force, which will be distributing $100 million in annual funding to communities of color and program initiatives, after running their own resource allocation process.
+During the summer of 2020, Mayor Durkan created the Equitable Communities Task Force, which will be distributing $100 million in annual funding to communities of color and program initiatives, after running their own resource allocation process.

 $100 million is not a small sum.
 It’s 6.7% of the city’s fiscal year general funds budget, beyond existing city services.

-The Seattle City Council allocated $3 million of this to the Black Brilliance Project and King County Equity Now late this summer, to research community-led solutions public safety and health.
+The Seattle City Council allocated $3 million of this to the Black Brilliance Project and King County Equity Now late in the summer, to research community-led solutions public safety and health.
 The purpose of this research is to better inform $30.275 million of participatory budgeting investments which would follow.
 That $30.275 million is subject to future Council ordinances.

 Specifically, the $3 million is to “research processes that will promote public safety informed by community needs.”

 I have no problem with investments; we need them to strengthen communities, advance more opportunity and achieve better outcomes.
 But as I wrote on this blog back in July, our city’s history of allocating funds to third parties has been broken for quite some time: